-- 1. The congregation is encouraged to engage the Pastor directly should they have feedback to offer, maintaining a spirit of grace and curiosity.
+1. The congregation is encouraged to engage Associate Pastors directly should they have feedback to offer, maintaining a spirit of grace and curiosity.
 Words of thanksgiving, encouragement, and suggestions for modification are welcomed.
-Similarly, the Pastor will seek to receive and engage the congregation's feedback with a spirit of grace and curiosity. - a.
-Should a member of the congregation not feel comfortable talking directly with the Pastor, he/she is welcome to talk with the Personnel Committee.
-The Personnel Committee will consider the feedback and, if appropriate, will share this feedback with the Pastor, strategizing with him/her how to address this feedback. - b.
-If the Pastor feels unfairly criticized by a member of the congregation, he/she is welcome to talk to with the Personnel Committee and, if necessary, the Church Council.
-They will strategize together how to address this concern. - 2.
-For each of the situations in C.1. above, the Personnel Committee will consider the matter and, if appropriate, will implement one or more support actions described below. - a.
-The Personnel Committee will offer guidance and/or coaching for the Pastor regarding how to address the issue with the member of the congregation directly. - b.
-The Personnel Committee will dialogue directly with the member of the congregation to hear the member's concern and to determine appropriate next steps.
-This may include encouraging the member of the congregation to modify his/her approach to the Pastor. - c.
-The Personnel Committee may facilitate dialogue between the Pastor and the member of the congregation.
+Similarly, Pastors will seek to receive and engage the congregation's feedback with a spirit of grace and curiosity.

+a.
+Should a member of the congregation not feel comfortable talking directly with an Associate Pastor, he/she is welcome to talk with the Lead Pastor.
+The Lead Pastor will consider the feedback and, if appropriate, will share this feedback with the Associate Pastor, strategizing with him/her how to address this feedback.

+b.
+Should a member of the congregation wish to provide feedback regarding an Associate Pastor but does not feel comfortable talking with either the Associate Pastor or the Lead Pastor, he/she is welcome to talk with the Personnel Committee.
+The Personnel

-2 The yearly surveys are meant to capture a snapshot of how the congregation feels it is meeting its own vision and mission, similar to assessing personal health goals at an annual physical check-up.
+3 The yearly surveys are meant to capture a snapshot of how the congregation feels it is meeting its own vision and mission, similar to assessing personal health goals at an annual physical check-up.
 In this sense, congregation members are being asked to assess where they are healthy already and what areas may need attention.